evilandrex/raided-loa/README.md

 improve ease of use.

 We automatically deploy to Github Pages from the `main` branch of this repo.
 The files served are entirely static.
+You can find the page [here](https://raided.pro).

 The data is scraped from [Faust's Lost Ark logs](https://logs.fau.dev/logs) using their API and stored in a separate repo, which is where the data is pulled